 Clinical Psychology Postdoctoral Residency Program

-For the 2020-2021 training year, the West Los Angeles VA Healthcare Center will be recruiting for five (5) one-year postdoctoral residency positions in Clinical Psychology with emphasis/focus area training as described below.
-Applicants are required to have received a doctorate from an APA or CPA accredited graduate program in Clinical, Counseling, or Combined Psychology or PCSAS accredited Clinical Science program.
+For the 2021-2022 training year, the West Los Angeles VA Healthcare Center will be recruiting for six (6) one-year postdoctoral residency positions in Clinical Psychology with emphasis area training described below.
+Applicants are required to have received a doctorate from an APA or CPA-accredited graduate program in either Clinical, Counseling, or Combined Psychology or from a PCSAS accredited Clinical Science program.
 Persons with a doctorate in another area of psychology who meet the APA or CPA criteria for re-specialization training in Clinical, Counseling, or Combined Psychology are also eligible.
 Per VA policy, all funded trainees must be U.S. citizens.
-For additional VA eligibility requirements, please see our eligibility page.
+Also, for additional VA eligibility requirements, please see our eligibility page.

-These full-time (2080 hours over 12 months) residency positions offer emphasis area training in: Health Psychology, Trauma Psychology, Interprofessional Integrative Health (two positions) and Homeless Mental Health and Substance Abuse.
+These full-time (2080 hours over 12 months) residency positions offer emphasis area training in: Health Psychology, Trauma Psychology, Interprofessional Integrative Health (two positions), Substance Use Disorders/Homeless Mental Health, and Geropsychology.
 We seek applicants with strong skills in intervention, assessment, and consultation and our selection criteria focus on prior training/clinical experience and the perceived fit between applicant’s goals and training program objectives.
-Our postdoctoral program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and we recently underwent a multi-practice program site visit (in 2018) and are awaiting a decision from the APA Commission on Accreditation for our Clinical Psychology residency positions (decision expected in August of 2019).
-We received accreditation through 2029 for our Clinical Neuropsychology program.
+Our postdoctoral program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and received 10-year accreditation from the APA Commission on Accreditation for both our Clinical Psychology and our Clinical Neuropsychology programs.

 Download the Brochure